koriandrei/markdown-cv/index.md

 Working on a new multiplayer cooperative Game as a Service (GaaS) title for PlayStation in a custom C++ ECS-oriented engine as a member of the Gameplay Tech team and a resident rollback expert.

-* Improved engine rollback functionality to allow for responsive multiplayer gameplay.
+* Improved engine rollback functionality to maintain responsive multiplayer gameplay
-* Owned multiple features, used by gameplay programmers and designers in focused strike teams.
+* Owned multiple features, used by gameplay programmers and designers in focused strike teams
-* Identified, resolved and provided guidance on system non-determinism.
+* Empowered gameplay engineers to ensure their code is deterministic, alowing for high-quality multiplayer experience

 **Improbable**, London, United Kingdom / 2020 - 2022

-Developing and supporting SpatialGDK for Unreal - an Unreal Engine integration for Improbable's SpatialOS networking offering.
+Developing and supporting SpatialGDK for Unreal - an Unreal Engine integration for Improbable's SpatialOS multiplayer networking offering.

-* Developing new functionality in a distributed SpatialOS environment
+* Developing new functionality for the distributed environment
-* Refactoring existing functionality to reinforce an evolving vision of the software
+* Reworking existing functionality to support the evolving product
-* Providing support for SpatialGDK- and SpatialOS related customer issues
+* Providing support for customer issues

 **Vizor Games**, Minsk, Belarus / 2017 - 2020

 Went from a gameplay developer to a gameplay lead to an R&D dev on the company's first PC and Consoles title

 * Developing base features and systems, including gameplay networking
-* Managing a team of programmers in a growing project
+* Managing a growing team of programmers
 * Code and game design documentation review
 * Communicating with technical and non-technical teams
 * Integrating with internal backend